 ShapeWeight RangeSwingweight (SW)

-These ranges align the V-Sol with typical Gen 3/4 thermoformed paddles, while still preserving Vatic’s lighter-swing feel across most shapes.
+These targets align the V-Sol with typical Gen 3/4 thermoformed paddles, while still aiming to preserve Vatic’s lighter-swing feel across most shapes.

 Community & Reviewer Feedback